-Finishing Touches on the Appliqued Project
+6. Finishing Touches on the Appliqued Project

-Trim jump stitches with embroidery scissors, and get rid of any extra fabric fuzz that came when you snipped the fabric.
-It’s easy to do this with a lint roller.
+Trim jump stitches that you hadn’t already removed with embroidery scissors, and get rid of any extra fabric fuzz that came when you snipped the fabric.
+It’s easy to do this with a lint roller or piece of tape.

 Thus, I ironed on a piece of Tender Touch backing to the inside of the shirt behind the embroidery design.

-Give the applique a final press from both sides, if needed, to remove any wrinkles and make it look extra pretty!
+Lastly, give the applique a final press from the back, if needed, to remove any wrinkles and make it look extra pretty!

 I also remove any hoop marks and chalk marks with Magic Sizing Spray or water.